Base sizes for finite linear groups with solvable stabilisers: Definitions and preliminaries

 Randomised search allows us to find such $a_i$ in all cases we consider.

-A more difficult task is to construct all desired (up to conjugacy) maximal solvable subgroups of $G$.
+A more difficult task is to construct a set of representatives of the conjugacy classes of maximal solvable subgroups of $G$.
 Generating sets for primitive maximal solvable subgroups of $\GL_n(q)$ for small $n$ (and for subgroups containing primitive maximal solvable subgroups of $\GL_n(q)$ in the general case) can be found in \cite{short} and \cite[\S 21]{sup}.
 The function \texttt{IrreducibleSolvableGroupMS}$(n,p,i)$ in the {\sf GAP} package \texttt{PrimGrp} \cite{PrimGrp} realises the results of \cite{short}.
 It returns a representative of the $i$-th conjugacy class of irreducible solvable subgroups of $\GL_n(p)$, where $n>1$, $p$ is a prime, and $p^n < 256$.
-While constructing a specific subgroup can be difficult, it is usually not necessary: for $M>S$ if
+While constructing a specific subgroup can be difficult, it is usually not necessary.
+Indeed, \eqref{gapint} clearly holds if

-then \eqref{gapint} holds, so it is enough to construct an overgroup $M$ of $S$ such that \eqref{gapintM} holds.
+for any overgroup $M>S$, so it is enough to construct an overgroup $M$ of $S$ such that \eqref{gapintM} holds.
 The function \texttt{ClassicalMaximals} in {\sc Magma} realises the results of \cite{maxlow}.
 It constructs all maximal subgroups of a classical group ($\GL_n(q)$ for example) up to conjugation for $n \le 17$.
-Since the generators of these subgroups are written in the code explicitly in terms of the field elements, there are no practical restrictions on the value of $q$.
+Since this function works with explicit generators of these subgroups, there are no practical restrictions on the value of $q$.
 If a maximal subgroup $M$ is too big and \eqref{gapintM} does not hold, then we use the function \texttt{MaximalSubgroups} to obtain all maximal subgroups of $M$ up to conjugation and check if \eqref{gapintM} holds for them.
 In practice, at most three iterations are needed to obtain \eqref{gapintM} for some overgroup of the solvable subgroup under investigation.